 Children may need to live in a residential home for any number of reasons.

-It could be that parents are unable to safely meet the child’s needs, or perhaps the young person requires support from a larger team with more specialist skills.
+It could be that parents are unable to safely meet the child’s needs, or perhaps the child requires support from a larger team with more specialist skills.

-Residential children’s homes ensure that the needs of young people are met when they cannot live with their own family.
+Residential children’s homes ensure young people’s needs are are met when they cannot live with their own family.

 They are a place for children to develop and grow, as well as providing food, shelter, space for play, and leisure in a caring environment.

-Residential Care Homes – Emotional, Social and Behavioural Difficulties (ESBD)
+Residential Care Homes – Social, Emotional and Mental Health Difficulties (SEMH)

-Three of our homes support young people with emotional, social and behavioural difficulties.
+Two of our homes support young people with social, emotional and mental health difficulties.

-This could be ADHD, high levels of anxiety, attachment difficulties, low self-worth, or being at risk of sexual exploitation and criminal involvement.
+This could be caring for children with ADHD, high levels of anxiety, attachment difficulties, low self-worth, or being at risk of sexual exploitation and criminal involvement.

-Young people who come to live at an ESBD home need the safety and structure it provides.
+Young people who come to live at an SEMH home need the safety and structure it provides.

-Our ESBD homes support 4 young people in each location, and each home has a Rota of roughly 8-12 staff members.
+Our SEMH homes support 4 young people in each location, and each home has a rota of roughly 8-12 staff members.

 To work in one of these homes, it’s good if you have some prior experience of personal care.

-You will be shown how to administer medications and trained to use equipment such as hoists and other mobility aids.
+You will be shown how to administer medications, and if you are working in a physical disability home you will be trained to use equipment such as hoists and other mobility aids.

 Working in an LD home can be physically demanding, but you are never alone.